Greek genocide: Academic discussion

-Manus Midlarsky notes a disjunction between statements of genocidal intent against the Greeks by Ottoman officials and their actions, pointing to the containment of massacres in selected "sensitive" areas and the large numbers of Greek survivors at the end of the war.
+Earlier opinions shifted variously.
+For example, in 2005, Manus Midlarsky noted a disjunction between statements of genocidal intent against the Greeks by Ottoman officials and their actions, pointing to the containment of massacres in selected "sensitive" areas and the large numbers of Greek survivors at the end of the war.
 Because of cultural and political ties of the Ottoman Greeks with European powers, Midlarsky argues, genocide was "not a viable option for the Ottomans in their case."
+However, in 2014, Midlarsky modified his view, noting in a review of Michelle Tusan's Smyrna's Ashes: "All of these groups had horrific tales to tell of genocide (the Armenians, Pontic Greeks, and Assyrians) and brutal ethnic cleansing (the remainder of the Anatolian Greeks)".

-Taner Akçam refers to contemporary accounts noting the difference in government treatment of Ottoman Greeks and Armenians during WW I and concludes that "despite the increasingly severe wartime policies, in particular for the period between late 1916 and the first months of 1917, the government's treatment of the Greeks – although comparable in some ways to the measures against the Armenians – differed in scope, intent, and motivation."
+Similarly, in 2012, Taner Akçam referred to contemporary accounts noting the difference in government treatment of Ottoman Greeks and Armenians during WWI, and concluded that "despite the increasingly severe wartime policies, in particular for the period between late 1916 and the first months of 1917, the government's treatment of the Greeks – although comparable in some ways to the measures against the Armenians – differed in scope, intent, and motivation."
+However, in 2023, Akçam wrote about "ethnic cleansings of Greeks in the Ottoman Balkans and Western Anatolia in 1913 and 1914", while accepting that "genocide against Pontus Greeks" occurred in 1921–1922.

 Some historians, including Boris Barth, Michael Schwartz, and Andrekos Varnava argue that the persecution of Greeks was ethnic cleansing or deportation, but not genocide.
 This is also a position of some Greek mainstream historians; according to Aristide Caratzas this is due to a number of factors, "which range from governmental reticence to criticize Turkey to spilling over into the academic world, to ideological currents promoting a diffuse internationalism cultivated by a network of NGOs, often supported by western governments and western interests".
 Others, such as Dominik J. Schaller and Jürgen Zimmerer, argue that the "genocidal quality of the murderous campaigns against Greeks" was "obvious".
-The historians Samuel Totten and Paul R. Bartrop, who specialize on the history of genocides, also call it a genocide; so is Alexander Kitroeff.
+The historians Samuel Totten and Paul R. Bartrop, who specialize on the history of genocides, also call it a genocide.
 Another scholar who considers it a genocide is Hannibal Travis; he also adds that the widespread attacks by the successive governments of Turkey, on the homes, places of worship, and heritage of minority communities since the 1930s, constitute cultural genocide as well.